joabakk/signalk-marinetraffic-api/README.md

-SignalK node server plugin to convert data from Marinetraffic's web api to signalk vessels
+SignalK node server plugin to convert data from Marinetraffic's web api (PS02 and PS03, PS07 experimental) to signalk vessels

 Install with